dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

 ### Roulette

-Played on a small wheel with number 0-12.
+Played on a small wheel with numbers 0-12.
 There are four possible bets:

 1. Even
 2. Odd